-- Objectives are listed for each lesson. - The estimated time required to complete each lesson up to the Lesson Applications section is stated. - Within a lesson, each heading corresponds to an objective. - Easy-to-follow exercises emphasize learning by doing. - Key terms are italicized and defined as they are encountered. - Extensive graphics display screen contents. - Toolbar buttons and keyboard keys are shown in the text when used. - Large toolbar buttons in the margins provide easy-to-see references. - Lessons contain important Notes, useful Tips, and helpful Reviews. - A Lesson Summary reviews the important concepts taught in the lesson. - A Command Summary lists the commands taught in the lesson. - Concepts Review includes true/false, short answer, and critical thinking questions that focus on lesson content. - Skills Review provides skill reinforcement for each lesson. - Lesson Applications ask you to apply your skills in a more challenging way. - On Your Own exercises let you apply your skills creatively. - Unit Applications give you the opportunity to use the skills you learn throughout a unit. - A Glossary and an Index are included.
-An Appendix of Microsoft's certification standards is also available on the OLC at www.mhhe.com/ lessonapproach2010.
+- Objectives are listed for each lesson. - The estimated time required to complete each lesson up to the Skills Review section is stated. - Within a lesson, each heading corresponds to an objective. - Easy-to-follow exercises emphasize "learning by doing." - Key terms are italicized and defined as they are encountered. - Extensive graphics display screen contents. - Command buttons and keyboard keys are shown in the text when used. - Lessons contain important Notes, useful Tips, and helpful Reviews. - A Lesson Summary reviews the important concepts taught in each lesson. - A Command Summary lists the commands taught in each lesson. - The Concepts Review includes true-false, short answer, and critical thinking questions that focus on lesson content. - The Skills Review provides skill reinforcements for each lesson. - Lesson Applications ask you to apply your skills in a more challenging way. - On Your Own exercises let you apply your skills creatively. - Unit Applications give you the opportunity to use the skills you learn throughout a unit. - The text includes a glossary and an index.
+An Appendix of Microsoft's Certification standards is also available on the Lesson Approach Web site at www.mhhe.com/lessonapproach2010.

-XIV Preface
+XVIII Preface